 Examity Adopts Industry-Leading Interoperability Standard

-Test security pioneer is first proctoring platform to achieve IMS Global Learning Consortium’s certification for LTI Advantage
+Test security pioneer is first proctoring platform to achieve 1EdTech Learning Consortium’s certification for LTI Advantage

 Newton, MA., September 24, 2019

-“Our members push the boundaries of innovation to help educators and technologists create a more secure and seamless learning experience,” said Dr. Rob Abel, CEO, IMS Global Learning Consortium.
-“We are grateful for Examity’s leadership in being at the forefront of achieving IMS certification for LTI Advantage and accelerating plug-and-play interoperability that dramatically improves usability and secures data.”
+“Our members push the boundaries of innovation to help educators and technologists create a more secure and seamless learning experience,” said Dr. Rob Abel, CEO, 1EdTech Learning Consortium.
+“We are grateful for Examity’s leadership in being at the forefront of achieving 1EdTech certification for LTI Advantage and accelerating plug-and-play interoperability that dramatically improves usability and secures data.”

 “The privacy of students is paramount to the success of any online program,” said Michael London, Founder and CEO of Examity.
 “This is about creating a safer data ecosystem for institutions and students — to ensure both security and quality in an increasingly online educational experience.”